 Update 27 October 2021

-Compleo Charging Solutions AG (Compleo) today signed an agreement with the E.On subsidiary innogy SE for acquiring 100% of the shares in innogy eMobility Solutions GmbH (“ieMS”).
+Compleo Charging Solutions AG (Compleo) today signed an agreement with the E.On subsidiary innogy SE for acquiring 100% of innogy eMobility Solutions GmbH (“ieMS”).
 Compleo had announced the planned acquisition in July.
 The purchase price amounts to a mid-double-digit million euro sum; the Dortmund-based charging infrastructure manufacturer does not get more specific in the announcement.

 Georg Griesemann, Co-CEO of Compleo Charging Solutions AG, said Compleo and ieMS complement each other perfectly.
 “By combining our products and experience, we will become a strong full-service provider of charging technology that will play a leading role in the rapidly growing e-mobility market in Europe.”
 Arjan von der Eijk, CEO/COO of innogy eMobility Solutions GmbH, commented, “The merger with Compleo enables us to meet the needs of our customers even better and thus, in sum, provide even stronger impetus for climate-neutral mobility.”